richardkiss/pycoin/README.md

 pycoin -- Python Bitcoin Utilities
 ==================================

 This is an implementation of a bunch of utility routines that may be useful when dealing with Bitcoin stuff.
-It has been tested with Python 2.7 and Python 3.3.
+It has been tested with Python 2.7, 3.2 and 3.3.

 ECDSA Signing and Verification